pmainguet/udemy-courses/Javascript/README.md

             //ES5
             var ages = [12,45,89,85,11];
-            var full = ages.map(function(cur){
+            var full = ages.map(function(cur){      => returns a new array
                 return cur >= 18;
             });
             index = ages.indexOf(true);
             value = ages[index];

             //ES6

-            index = ages.findIndex(cur => cur >= 18);
+            //Return the index of the element that satisfy a condition or has one of its attribute satisfying a condition index = ages.findIndex(cur => cur >= 18);
+            const index = this.items.findIndex(e => el.id === id);

-            value = ages.find(cur => cur >= 18);
+            //Return the element that satisfy a condition or has one of its attribute satisfying a condition value = ages.find(cur => cur >= 18);
+            elt = this.items.find(e => el.id === id);

 ## The Spread operator

-* convenient operator to expand elements of an array in places like arguments and function calls.
+- convenient operator to expand elements of an array in places like arguments and function calls.

             function (a,b,c,d){ ... }